Introduction to Energy Efficiency in New York

 Delivering equitable energy efficiency programs in any state requires program administrators to design and provide solutions that cater for all inhabitants, not just those that can afford to make energy upgrades.

-Energy Burden and Income-Eligible Stats
+Addressing Energy Burden and Income-Eligible Statistics

 There is excellent availability of energy efficiency programs intended for income-eligible residents or low-income communities, such as REAP, in New York State.
 These programs are excellent tools to address energy poverty.